 (4) No compensation shall be payable to a lessee under a forest lease, on the expiration of the lease, for any improvements to the land comprised in the lease; but the lessee shall be entitled, at any time before the expiration of the lease, to remove any buildings or fences erected by the lessee or to dispose of them to an incoming tenant.

 [Section 97 inserted by No. 35 of 2000 s.
 36; amended by No. 28 of 2006 s.
-209.]
+209; No. 36 of 2011 s.
+32.]

 97A.
 Licences for use of land

-(1) The CEO may grant a licence in writing to any person to enter and use any land to which this Division applies.
+(1) The CEO may grant a licence in writing to any person to enter and use any land within State forest or a timber reserve.

-(2) The Minister, after consultation with the Conservation Commission and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land to which this Division applies.
+(2) The Minister, after consultation with the Conservation Commission and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land within State forest or a timber reserve.

 (3) The CEO may grant to a person a permit of the kind required by a declaration made under subsection (2).

-(4) A person shall not, on any land to which this Division applies, carry on any activity for which a permit is required by a declaration made under subsection (2) unless the person is —
+(4) A person shall not, on any land within State forest or a timber reserve, carry on any activity for which a permit is required by a declaration made under subsection (2) unless the person is —

 (a) the holder of a permit of the kind required by the declaration; or